-Edibles have a wide variety of CBD: THC ratios.
+Weed edibles have a wide variety of CBD-toTHC ratios.
 Ratios with a higher concentration of CBD tend to be less intoxicating than edibles with no CBD.
 However, intoxication is entirely dependent on how much THC you consume.
 No matter what the edible contains, it’s recommended that the THC dose dictate how much is consumed.

 Finding the Right Dose

 Knowing the accurate dosage of an edible product and consuming at a measured pace is extremely important due to the delayed onset time and variable dosage options.
-The recommended dose for beginners is 1 to 5 mg of THC.
+The recommended dose for beginners is 1 to 5 milligrams of THC.

-Because so many factors affect how your body might interact with cannabinoids found in edibles, dosing recommendations contain ranges rather than definitive quantities.
+Because so many factors affect how your body might interact with cannabinoids found in marijuana edibles, dosing recommendations contain ranges rather than definitive quantities.

-How THC Edibles Work
+How Edibles Work

 THC is metabolized in the liver into a compound called 11-hydroxy-THC.
 This compound is more potent than THC, has a longer half-life and can be very sedating.
-It’s this mechanism in the liver that causes edibles to have a different effect in most people.
-This entire process can take between 45 and 180 minutes.
+It’s this mechanism in the liver that causes edibles to have different effects in most people.
+This entire process can take between 45 minutes and and 3 hours.

 How Weed Edibles Are Made

 When it comes to anticipating the effects of edibles, it’s important to understand how they’re made.
 The ingredients used and the methods used for producing edibles affect the resulting product, onset time, and duration of effects.